-Whatever your situation may be, here at Addiction Advocates, we can offer guidance, we can offer professional insights, we can offer referrals into rehab.
-To gauge where you stand with drugs and alcohol, to understand the necessity of professional withdrawal services, to appreciate the deteriorating cycle of addiction, reach out to our team.Wirral
+Whatever your situation may be, here at Addiction Advocates, we can offer guidance, advice and referrals to drug and alcohol rehab centres.
+To gauge where you stand with drugs and alcohol, understand the necessity of professional withdrawal services, and find out more about our addiction treatments, reach out to our team.

-Drug and alcohol addiction is classified as a disease or brain disorder and it is also degenerative, which means it gets worse over time.
-And the longer you delay in finding a suitable treatment program, the more chance there is of you doing serious harm to your health, relationships, career and other aspects of your life.
+Drug and alcohol addiction is classified as a disease or brain disorder and it is also degenerative, which means it gets worse over time as your tolerance increases.
+The longer you delay finding a suitable treatment programme, the more chance there is of you doing serious harm to your health, relationships, career and other aspects of your life.

-How do I know if I need help for addiction?
+How Do I Know if I Need Help for Addiction?

-Although dependency on some substances can take hold or escalate quickly, developing an addition is generally a progression.
+Although dependency on some substances can take hold or escalate quickly, developing an alcohol addiction is generally a progression.
 Many casual drinkers or substance users will not even realise that they have a problem as their dependency grows and their behaviour becomes more problematic.

-So how do you know if you have a problem and need to seek addiction drug and alcohol treatment?
+So how do you know if you have a problem and need to seek addiction treatment at a drug and alcohol rehab?
 There is no one set of criteria that applies to everyone.

 - Increased consumption of drugs or alcohol